hw2007/ubersicht-nasa-image/README.md

 # ubersicht-nasa-image
 Display NASA's Astronomy Picture of the Day (APOD) on your macOS desktop!

-It even works without internet by falling back to the famous "Pale Blue Dot" photo.
-(As seen below)
+It even works without internet by falling back to the famous "Pale Blue Dot" photo (As seen below).
+The widget is also interactable, you can click on it to view today's picture in your browser.

 ![SCR-20241012-taio](https://github.com/user-attachments/assets/f641405f-3269-47e9-a53c-b0e4830c7b56)